-One of the most common questions we're asked is, 'what is the best mobile broadband coverage in my area?'
+One of the most common questions we're asked is, "what is the best mobile broadband coverage in my area?"

 Guide to mobile broadband coverage

 It's important to remember that you are not guaranteed to be able to pick up mobile broadband coverage from anywhere around the country.
-Before you sign up to a mobile broadband package, it is absolutely vital you check the service provider's coverage information to make sure you will be able pick up a strong signal where you live.
+Before you sign up for a mobile broadband package it is vital to check the service provider's coverage information to make sure you will be able to get a strong signal where you live.

 Because mobile broadband has become such an integral part of our lives, it's amazing to think most mobile broadband services have only been up and running for a relatively short time compared to fixed-line broadband.
 Because of this, the providers are rushing to improve the amount of the UK that has coverage, with more locations being added all the time.

-For example, if you checked the Three mobile broadband coverage in your area six months ago, you may now be able to get a fantastic signal.
+For example, if you checked the mobile broadband coverage in your area six months ago, you may now be able to get a fantastic signal.
 There are lots of reasons for this, from popularity (if lots of people are trying to use mobile broadband in the same area, capacity can become an issue) to adding new towers or upgrading technology in your area.

-What's the difference between 2G, 3G, 4G and HSDPA?
+What's the difference between 2G, 3G, 4G, 5G, and HSDPA?

-2G networks (also described as GSM) were designed primarily for voice and text, and are what your mobile phone conversations and text messages use to get from A to B. 2G networks are capable of transferring data, but only very slowly and unreliably.
+2G networks (also described as GSM) were designed primarily for voice and text, and are (with a few exceptions) what your mobile phone conversations and text messages use to get from A to B. 2G networks are capable of transferring data, but only very slowly and unreliably.
 The addition of GPRS (sometimes called 2.5G) and EDGE technology have increased the quality of service.
 The maximum mobile broadband speed a 2G network is capable of is 473Kb.

 3G networks are a progression from 2G and are primarily designed for data transfer.
 Standard 3G (sometimes called UMTS) is capable of speeds up to 2Mb.
 HSDPA improves 3G technology and is now used on all UK networks, with a theoretical limit of 10Mb.
 There is also a newer standard called DC-HSDPA which is gradually being rolled out and allows real-world speeds of 10Mb+.
-This is currently widely available on Three and also deployed on T-Mobile.
+This is currently widely available on Three and also deployed on EE.

 The mobile broadband coverage map